Grand Theft Defense

 Theft can be charged federally if it involves public funds or theft by a bank examiner.

 Grand Theft charges are serious and can affect wide-ranging aspects of your life, from employment and financial security to losing your civil rights.
 There are many different defenses that may apply to your case.
 It is important to speak to an attorney at NeJame Law who will fully explore your case and build a solid defense.
-Call theft defense attorneys 7 days a week at 407.500.0000 or fill out the online form provided on this page and we will get back to you shortly.
 Your privacy is important to us and we will keep your information confidential.